 If you require the cover letter to be translated into German, you can do so using a translation service.
 Otherwise, consider hiring a freelancer!

-So… you’ve searched for the perfect job on all possible recruitment platforms, you’re well aware of which companies are hiring English speakers, what’s next?
+So… you’ve searched for the perfect job on all possible recruitment platforms, and you’re well aware of which companies are hiring English speakers, what’s next?
 Get on perfecting that cover letter and resume for the German market!

 What would make your cover letter perfect?